 Intuitive eating is about trusting your inner body wisdom to make the food choices that make your body feel good, without judgment and without influence from diet culture.

 By now, you’ve probably noticed that I’m not a fan of diets.
 Especially diets that restrict and dictate exactly what you can and can’t eat.
 I enjoy eating all kinds of foods and don’t feel that guilt should be a part of any meal.

-Intuitive eating was created in 1995 by two dietitians – Evelyn Tribole and Elyse Resch.
-Intuitive eating is a non-diet approach to health and wellness that helps you tune into your body’s signals, break the cycle of chronic dieting and heal your relationship with food.
+Intuitive eating was founded in 1995 by two dietitians - Evelyn Tribole, MS, RD, and Elyse Resch, MS, RDN, CEDRD and it's a non-diet approach to health and wellness that helps you tune into your body’s signals, break the cycle of chronic dieting and heal your relationship with food.